CatalogueOfLife/coldp/README.md

 #### parentID
 The direct parent taxon's ID in the classification.
 This is the preferred way of exchanging a hierarchy and takes precedence over any classification given in the denormalized fields.

+#### sequenceIndex
+A integer to specify an optional custom sort order for sibling taxa sharing the same parentID in the datasets.
+This can be used to define a traditional ordering of orders and families for example and can be existing for parts of the dataset, e.g. higher ranks, only.
+The natural ordering of integers from small to large should be applied.
+Not that this does not have to be a unique, global index.

+#### branchLength
+type: [number]
+The optional length of the parent edge to represent phylogenetic trees.

 #### nameID
 Pointer to the accepted name referring to an existing Name.ID within this data package.